sanskrit/raw_etexts_english/blogs/manasataramgini/2012-03-12_a-page-from-the-china-tibet-encounter.md

 +++
-title = "A page from the chIna-Tibetxa0encounter"
+title = "A page from the chIna-Tibet encounter"

 +++
 A wordy exchange between a chIna general and a Tibetan minister during